 How’s cell and internet service?

-Little Barn Cabin has more limited internet and cell reception, but you can walk a short distance and get good reception.
-If there are no guests in Kinship Place, we will welcome you to connect there when you need to.
+Little Barn Cabin has limited cell reception, but you may be able to walk a short distance and get reception.

 Remember – it’s good to disconnect once in a while!

 Do you have cable and network TV reception?